internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 Please note that microcoap currently doesn't have a nice API to create requests on its own (i.e. without being triggered by a client).
 It can be done, though, but that's for another blog post.  {: .alert .alert-info }

-### main.c
-For an in-depth explanation of the structure of a RIOT application, please [see this RIOT wiki page](https://github.com/RIOT-OS/RIOT/wiki/Creating-your-first-RIOT-project){: .alert .alert-info }

-I'm assuming you're familiar with sockets and writing simple servers, so let's skip right to the interesting part, which starts at line 118:
-TODO

 ### endpoints.c
 As explained in our {% postlink 2015-02-18-what-is-coap previous post %}, a microcoap server answers requests which are directed at the *resource* of a certain *endpoint* (namely, the IP address of our server).
 Our server will thus have to define the resources which can be requested, and how to handle these requests.